TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Adds a value to the front of the list.
+Add a value to the front of the list.

 **Parameters:**